kainino0x/webgpu-cross-platform-demo/README.md

 ### Web build

-This has been mainly tested with Chrome Canary on Mac.
+This has been mainly tested with Chrome Canary on Mac, but should work on Chrome/Edge/Firefox on any platform with support.
-Requires `chrome://flags/#enable-unsafe-webgpu`.
+Requires `chrome://flags/#enable-unsafe-webgpu` on Chrome/Edge.

-**Note:** The active Emscripten version must be at least 2.0.0.
+**Note:** To build, the active Emscripten version must be at least 2.0.0.

 ```sh
 # Make sure Emscripten tools are in the path.